- Have the Right Documents

 A. Creating a Tech Pack

 This is the first indicator clothing manufacturers will use to see if you’re knowledgeable about your product.
-Clothing suppliers require a tech pack for most of the basic understanding of the product.
+Clothing suppliers require a tech pack for most of the basic understanding of the product and as product design consultancy.
 The tech pack is the brains of the operation; without one, factories can advise you to do almost anything (and generally for higher prices).

 There are numerous ways to make the tech pack, but we recommend creating the structure, choosing the fabric, establishing your standard sizing and scaling for different sizes.

 B. Getting Your Costing

 Often, people look for the most affordable clothing suppliers but don’t know why the price changes.
 Many white label clothing manufacturers will often use generic patterns that are not custom to your needs.

 Whether you’re doing a basic cost estimate or a full-on product costing, three main factors influence the price of a garment: fabric, labor and accessories.
 (Yes, quantity is important, but we’ll get to that!).